ABI-Tutorials/DTP-Segmentation/source/imagesegmentation.rst

 In this task we want to transform the data created in tasks 2 and 3 from machine coordinates to heart or model coordinates.
 Open the MAP Client workflow 'DTP Segmentation Task 4' and execute it.
 You should see the image planes as before.
 In this task we need to define the heart coordinate system so that we may contstruct the transformation from machine coordinates to heart coordinates.
 We can do this by selecting three landmark points; the Base point, the Apex point, and the RV point.
 This will define our heart coordinate system.

 From the transform toolbox we can set the current point we are positioning.
 Starting with the apex point find the location at the lower pointed end of the heart which defines the bottom of the left ventricle volume.
-This can be seen the clearest on the 3rd short axis image plane, Figure 6 shows the apex point.
+This can be seen the clearest on the 3rd short axis image plane, :numref:`dtp_cp_seg_tsk2_apex` shows the apex point.

+.. _dtp_cp_seg_tsk2_apex:
 .. figure:: _images/task2apex.png
    :align: center
    :alt: Task 2 apex point position

-   Figure 6: Task 2 Apex point position in the left ventricle
+   Apex point position in the left ventricle

 Make only the 13th image plane visible, on this image plane place the landmarks for the base point and the RV point.
 The base point is the centre of mass of the left ventricle and the RV point is the centre of mass of the right ventricle.
-See Figure 7 for an example of these locations.
+See :numref:`dtp_cp_seg_tsk2_brv` for an example of these locations.

+.. _dtp_cp_seg_tsk2_brv:
 .. figure:: _images/task2baseptrvpt.png
    :align: center
    :alt: Task 2 placement of base point and RV point

-   Figure 7: Task 2 Placement of the base point and RV point
+   Placement of the base point and RV point

 With these three landmarks set we can determine the heart coordinate system.
 The origin of this system is one third of the way down the base to apex line.
 The X axis for the system is increasing from the base point to the apex point the, Y axis is increasing from the base point to the RV point and the cross product of these two vectors defines the Z axis.
 We make this coordinate system orthogonal by projecting the RV-base line onto the base-apex line.

-In Figure 8 we can see an axes glyph to represent the heart coordinate system.
+In :numref:`dtp_cp_seg_tsk2_axes` we can see an axes glyph to represent the heart coordinate system.
 This glyph should be consistent with the definition from the previous paragraph.

+.. _dtp_cp_seg_tsk2_axes:
 .. figure:: _images/task2axesglyph.png
    :align: center
    :alt: Task 2 Axes glyph

-   Figure 8: Task 2 Axes glyph representing the heart coordinate system
+   Axes glyph representing the heart coordinate system

 From the file toolbox use the save button to save the location of these points then click the done button to complete this workflow.